autumnleaves123/info-2300-final-project/documents/design-plan.md

 [Did you discover any issues with your design?
 What were they?
 How did you change your design to address the gender-inclusiveness bugs you discovered?]

+We originally had a "secret" button is the CUDAP logo.
+Through this cognitive walkthrough, we can reflect that users can accidentally click on a CUDAP logo and users like Abby would be confused like "what is this admin page."

 [Your responses here should be very thorough and thoughtful.]